Soham090/Soham-Das/README.md

 # Hi!!!
 Guys👋...

-# About Me 🙋:
-My name is Soham Das just a guy who is passonated about datas and numbers.<br><br>🚀Fun Fact----<br>-Every day, humans create about 2.5 quintillion bytes of data! 🤯 That’s 2,500,000,000,000,000,000 bytes—enough to fill 10 million Blu-ray discs stacked as tall as Mount Everest… twice! 🏔️💿<br><br>And here’s the weird part—90% of the world’s data was generated in just the last two years!
+### My name is Soham Das just a guy who is passonated about datas and numbers.<br><br>🚀Fun Fact----<br>-Every day, humans create about 2.5 quintillion bytes of data! 🤯 That’s 2,500,000,000,000,000,000 bytes—enough to fill 10 million Blu-ray discs stacked as tall as Mount Everest… twice! 🏔️💿<br><br>And here’s the weird part—90% of the world’s data was generated in just the last two years!
 So if data had a baby book, it would basically be a toddler right now. 😆

  # Contributions 🐍: